Roger Waters: 2010s: The Wall Live and Is This the Life We Really Want?

-2020s: This is Not a Drill and further Pink Floyd disputes
+2020s: This is Not a Drill, Pink Floyd disputes and The Dark Side of the Moon Redux

 In January 2020, Waters announced a new arena tour, This Is Not a Drill, that would tour North America and finish one month before the 2020 presidential election.
 The tour was rescheduled to 2022 due to the COVID-19 pandemic.
 The concerts were held from July to October 2022, and expanded with dates in Europe from March to June 2023.
 In 2021, Waters said he had begun writing a memoir during the pandemic.
 In December 2022, he released an EP, The Lockdown Sessions, comprising six new versions of songs from his solo career and Pink Floyd.

 Waters continued to quarrel with Gilmour.
 In 2021, Waters wrote publicly of their disputes over Pink Floyd reissues and credits, accusing Gilmour of distorting the truth, and complained that Gilmour would not allow him to use Pink Floyd's website and social media channels.
-Rolling Stone noted that Waters and Gilmour "seem to have hit yet another low point in their relationship".
+Rolling Stone noted that Waters and Gilmour had "hit yet another low point in their relationship".

-In early 2023, Waters gave an interview in which he refused to condemn Russia's invasion of Ukraine and criticised Pink Floyd's 2022 track "Hey, Hey, Rise Up!", which was released in support of Ukraine.
+Early in 2023, Waters gave an interview in which he criticised Pink Floyd's 2022 track "Hey, Hey, Rise Up!", which was released in support of Ukraine.
 Shortly afterwards, Polly Samson, the wife of Gilmour and a lyricist for Pink Floyd, wrote on Twitter that Waters was antisemitic and "a lying, thieving, hypocritical, tax-avoiding, lip-synching, misogynistic, sick-with-envy megalomaniac".
-Gilmour responded to the tweet on Twitter: "Every word demonstrably true."
-Waters released a statement on Twitter, saying he was aware of the "incendiary and wildly inaccurate" comments from Samson and was "taking advice as to his position".
+Gilmour replied on Twitter: "Every word demonstrably true."
+Waters released a statement saying he was aware of the "incendiary and wildly inaccurate" comments and was "taking advice as to his position".
+Asked by Piers Morgan to respond, Waters said: "No comment.
+Oh, shut up ...
+They're public, and I'm private."

-In the same month, Waters announced that he had recorded a new version of The Dark Side of the Moon, scheduled for release later in the year.
+For the 50th anniversary of The Dark Side of the Moon, Waters recorded a new version, The Dark Side of the Moon Redux, released on 6 October 2023.
 It features spoken-word sections and no guitar solos, to "bring out the heart and soul of the album musically and spiritually".
-In an interview with the Daily Telegraph, Waters insisted that while the other members of Pink Floyd had contributed to the original album, "It's my project and I wrote it ...
-Let’s get rid of all this 'we' crap!"
-He said the other members could not write songs, had "nothing to say" and were "not artists".
+In a press release, Waters wrote: "Dave, Rick, Nick, and I were so young when we made [the original], and when you look at the world around us, clearly the message hasn't stuck.
+That's why I started to consider what the wisdom of an 80 year old could bring to a reimagined version."
+In October, Waters held two concerts at the London Palladium, where he performed The Dark Side of the Moon Redux, spoke on topics such as Julian Assange and read from his unpublished memoir.